Lemon and Lime Cupcakes with a Fresh Lemon Frosting

 Instructions

-• Fill eight cupcake cases about half way, then place in the middle of the oven, and bake for around 15-17 minutes.
-They will be ready when an inserted skewer comes out clean.
+- Place in the lower part of the oven, and bake for around 15-17 minutes.
+They areready when an inserted skewer comes out clean.

-• Prepare a piping bag and frost to your requirements.
+- Prepare a piping bag and frost the cakes to your requirements.
 Or, alternatively, just spread the icing over the tops.
 Decorate with sprinkles if you fancy it.
 Enjoy!

 Notes